Direct electrical modulation of surface response in a single plasmonic nanoresonator: Results and discussion

-The voltage-induced surface electron density can be obtained from the discontinuity of the normal component of the static displacement field $D_\perp=\varepsilon_\mathrm{0} \kappa E_\perp$, where $E_\perp$ is the normal component of the static electric field (see Fig.~3B) in the dielectric and $\kappa$ is the corresponding dielectric constant.
-Furthermore, we can express the induced surface electron density in terms of a surface capacitance $C_\mathrm{s}$ as $\Delta\eta_\mathrm{0}(V)\simeq C_\mathrm{s} V /q_\mathrm{e}$, where $q_\mathrm{e}$ is the electron charge, showing explicitly the dependency on the applied voltage.
+The voltage-induced surface electron density can be obtained from the discontinuity of the normal component of the static displacement field $D_\perp=\varepsilon_\mathrm{0} \kappa E_\perp$, where $E_\perp$ is the normal component of the static electric field (see Fig.~\ref{fig:fig3}b) in the dielectric and $\kappa$ is the dielectric constant.
+Furthermore, we can express the induced surface electron density in terms of a surface capacitance $C_\text{s}$ as $\Delta\eta_\text{0}(V)\simeq C_\text{s} V /q_\text{e}$, where $q_\text{e}$ is the electron charge, showing explicitly the dependency on the applied voltage.
 This implies that we can represent the induced electron density as

-where $p(\xi_\perp)$ is the probability distribution of the induced electron density per unit length, which follows the shape of the induced electron density (see Fig.~1B) and satisfies the normalization condition $\int\mathrm{d}\xi_\mathrm{\perp}p(\xi_\perp)=1$.
-In the case of the $d_\parallel$ component, using equation~\eqref{eq:local_permittivity} for the evaluation of equation~\eqref{eq:eperturbation_coefficient_parallel} reduces to the evaluation of the partial derivative with respect to voltage of the integral in Eq.~\eqref{eq:induced_electron_density1}.
-Therefore, by employing equation~\eqref{eq:induced_electron_density2}, the perturbation coefficient can be expressed analytically with a purely classical term \begin{linenomath}
+where $p(\xi_\perp)$ is the probability distribution of the induced electron density per unit length, which follows the shape of the induced electron density (see Fig.~\ref{fig:fig1}e) and satisfies the normalization condition $\int\mathrm{d}x_\mathrm{\perp}p(\xi_\perp)=1$.
+In the case of the $d_\parallel$ component, using equation~\eqref{eq:local_permittivity} for the evaluation of equation~\eqref{eq:eperturbation_coefficient_parallel} reduces to the evaluation of the partial derivative with respect to voltage of the integral Eq.~\eqref{eq:induced_electron_density1}.
+This expression can be evaluated by employing equation~\eqref{eq:induced_electron_density2}, which implies that the perturbation is independent of the shape of the induced electron density and only depends on the amount of the induced charge.
+Therefore, the perturbation coefficient can be expressed analytically with a purely classical term